-The PBL teaching method, considered by the authors of the book Psychology for Psychologists: A Problem Based Approach to Undergraduate Psychology Teaching, involves the analysis of large amounts of information independently and the implementation of knowledge gained from the teacher and accumulated on its own.
+The PBL teaching method, considered by the authors of the book Psychology for Psychologists: A Problem Based Approach to Undergraduate Psychology Teaching, involves the analysis of large amounts of information independently and the implementation of knowledge gained

+41 New Aproaches to Problem-Based Learning: Revitalising Your Practice in Higher Education/ edited by Terry Barrett and Sarah Moore, p.
+229 from the teacher and accumulated on its own.
 To facilitate the learning process, various techniques and technologies of communication and teaching can be used.
 The teacher can use the projector to make interesting and interactive presentations.
 The MOODLE system offers a multitude of opportunities to place specialized information for the students of a particular course at specific disciplines; assessment of students' knowledge can also be done through MOODLE.
 Teachers can use Podcast to provide detailed information on the requirements of certain tasks or to provide feedback to students.
 The online seminars are widely used, thus reaching a common denominator in the case of time divergences.
 Students can attend classes at home or anywhere in the world.

-&lt;sup>42 Teaching for Quality Learning at University: What the Student Does, 4th edition/ edited by John Biggs and Catherine Tang, p.
+42 Teaching for Quality Learning at University: What the Student Does, 4th edition/ edited by John Biggs and Catherine Tang, p.
 78

-&lt;sup>43 The power of problem-based learning: a practical "how to" for teaching Undergraduate Courses in Any Discipline", edited by Barbara J.Duch, Susan E. Groh, and Deborah E. Allen, 2001, p.
+43 The power of problem-based learning: a practical "how to" for teaching Undergraduate Courses in Any Discipline", edited by Barbara J.Duch, Susan E. Groh, and Deborah E. Allen, 2001, p.
 73